arunrawlani/museplayer/README.md

 ======
 ------

-MusePlayer is licensed under the provisions of the MIT license.
+MusePlayer is licensed under the provisions of the Apache license 2.0.
 See the LICENSE file for details.